Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-The areas of rental property that are affected with the Healthy Homes Standards in Paremata include each:
+Rental property areas affected by the Healthy Homes Standards in Paremata include each:

 • Living Rooms